obiba/mica-doc/admin/pub-configuration.rst

      - The link to list the datasets.
 Default is the **Datasets** menu.
    * - ``portalLink``
      - The link applied to the logo.
 Default is the data portal itself (same as **Home** menu), but it could also be the organization's main portal.
+   * - ``showSignin``
+     - Show the link to the Sign in page.
+Default is **true** when published content is private or data access request submission is enabled or the cart is enabled.

 Cart page settings
 ******************